 A type of service class that ensures bandwidth availability and provides information on queuing delays.
 Guaranteed service is the most reliable of the service classes.
 It is commonly used for applications that cannot tolerate network delays or performance variations.
 For example, applications such as Internet Protocol (IP) telephony and other real-time applications have specific timing needs that require guaranteed service.

 A storage class attribute indicating that space is to be allocated when a data set is created.
-If you specify explicit, volume, serial numbers, the storage management subsystem (SMS) honors them.
 If space to satisfy the allocation is not available on the user-specified volumes, the allocation fails.

 A secondary partition that runs an operating system other than i5/OS.
 The guest partition requires another partition to host it.
 The purpose of the hosting partition is to supply paths from virtual I/O in the guest partition's operating system to real I/O hardware drivers in the hosting partition.